Sim Racing on Apple Silicon Mac: the complete guide

 macOS sees most USB and Bluetooth HID devices natively, which means many wheels register as input devices without any driver.
 Force feedback is a different question – it requires active software to send commands back to the wheel.

 Important: do not install Logitech G Hub on macOS.
 It conflicts with how the wheel presents itself to the system and creates more problems than it solves.
-The G29 works without it — just plug in and go.
+Logitech wheels work without it: just plug them in and go.

 Performance on Apple Silicon